frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 <img class="screenshot" alt="Membership" src="{{docs_base_url}}/assets/img/non_profit/plan.png">

-When razorpay subscription options is activated, you will see a **Plan ID** field.
-This is where you can add the plan id from razorpay.
+When Razorpay subscription options are activated, you will see a **Plan ID** field.
+This is where you can add the plan id from Razorpay.

 > Note: You have to add all your active plans and legacy plans for seamless billing.